5 Reasons an Insurance Company Could Cancel Your Policy and What to Do

 “Help!
 My Insurance Company Said They Are Going to Cancel Me!”

+If your insurance company says that they are going to cancel your policy, you may have options to save your policy from being canceled.
+Here's what you need to know to protect yourself.
 Insurance companies are businesses, and very often people take for granted that insurance will always be there.
-Insurers deal in risks, and being able to assess a risk and avoid losses is part of how they survive as a business.
-Unfortunately, people have situations and circumstances that often fit outside the norm; insurance companies may find a situation too risky and decide to cancel your policy.
+Insurers deal in risks, and being able to assess risk and avoid losses is part of how they survive as a business.
+Unfortunately, people have situations and circumstances that often fit outside the norm; your insurance company may cancel you for non-payment, or insurance companies may find a situation too risky and decide to cancel your policy.

 Can You Stop the Insurance Company From Cancelling You?

-There’s nothing worse than experiencing the feeling and threat of being cancelled.
+There’s nothing worse than experiencing the feeling and threat of being canceled.
 It's not only upsetting, but it can be embarrassing.
+If an insurance policy is canceled, or you may have trouble finding insurance later, or have to pay more for insurance in the long run because it will impact your insurance credit score.
 Fortunately, there are some cases where an insurance company may start off intending to cancel you, but with some negotiation and explanation, you might be able to make them change their mind.

 To figure out if you can get them to continue to insure you, let’s look at some of the reasons an insurance company might cancel you, and some suggestions on how to negotiate with the insurance company representative in each circumstance.